ripxorip/crackmes/README.md

 *Stupid simple* crackme intended for **absolute** beginners.
 Your task is to find the secret key and enter it in the **password** field.

 ## CrackMeOneB
-Slightly more challenging version of *CrackMeOne*.
+Slightly more challenging version of *CrackMeOne.exe*.

 ## CrackMeTwo
 *"A little bit harder"..* Just like in *CrackMeOne.exe* you shall find the secret **password** that unlocks the application.